A1300.05 Strategic Planning

 Statement

-Strategic planning is a fundamental process for the College to define its mission, vision, and goals and to set a course for the future.
 This procedure outlines the steps and responsibilities involved in the development and execution of Shawnee College’s strategic plan.

 Roles and Responsibilities

-1. President:
+1. President

 • The Board delegates to the President the responsibility for developing and implementing a strategic plan designed to achieve the Board’s Strategic Outcomes.
 The President shall:

-• interpret the Board’s Strategic Outcomes
+• Interpret the Board’s Strategic Outcomes.

-1. Executive Director of Institutional Effectiveness (ED IE):
+1. Executive Director of Institutional Effectiveness (EDIE):

-• leads the development, implementation, and continuous improvement of the College’s strategic plan
+• Leads the development, implementation, and continuous improvement of the College’s strategic plan.

-• leads the identification of market trends and best practice information that address challenges/opportunities within the higher education landscape
+• Leads the identification of market trends and best practice information that address challenges/opportunities within the higher education landscape.

-• collaborates with senior leadership to provide the data support needed to inform decisions aimed at the attainment of the College’s strategic initiatives
+• Collaborates with senior leadership to provide the data support needed to inform decisions aimed at the attainment of the College’s strategic initiatives.

-• guides shared governance councils/teams with implementation of strategic initiatives
+• Guides shared governance councils/teams with implementation of strategic initiatives.

-• prepares the strategic planning monitoring reports
+• Prepares the strategic planning monitoring reports

-1. Strategic Planning Committee:
+1. Strategic Planning Steering Team (SPST):

 • The strategic planning process must be coordinated and carried out by this committee.